 Analyzing body composition gives a better understanding of health than other screening methods that only factor in weight and height, such as body mass index (BMI).

-Therefore, body recomposition focuses on body composition rather than weight.
+Therefore, body recomposition focuses on body composition rather than weight (2).

-Unlike a standard diet, body recomposition is a lifestyle in which fitness and nutrition techniques lead to healthy changes in your body’s ratio of fat to muscle.
+Unlike a standard diet, body recomposition is a lifestyle in which fitness and nutrition techniques lead to beneficial changes in your body’s ratio of fat to muscle.

 Recomposition means “to form something again or in a different way,” hence the term “body recomposition.”